Related to "Flux"

 This guide walks through joining data with Flux and outlines how it shapes your data in the process.

-Create your own custom Flux functions to transform and manipulate data.
+Create your own custom Flux functions to transform and operate on data.

 Flux provides several functions to help monitor states and state changes in your data.